diwic/dbus-rs/README.md

 A DBus binding for rust.

-Current state: WIP, but basic things should be up and working.
+Current state: WIP, but these things should be up and working:
+ * Connect to system or session bus
+ * Method calls send/receive
+ * Signals send/receive
+ * Properties, on both client and server sides (set/get/getall methods, but no signals)
+ * Server side introspection
+ * Server side method dispatch (boxed closures) and property get/set dispatch (trait objects)

 Examples
 ========